codingphun/aws-serverless-workshop/DevOps/2_ContinuousDeliveryPipeline/README.md

 1. We have discovered that our nemesis, Chet, has disabled our unit tests!
 Why, Chet, why?!
 To fix this, uncomment the line that executes the `mocha` command so our unit tests will be run during the build.

-1. Using your Git client, add the local changes to the Git index, commit these changes with a message, and push our local changes to the repository.
+1. Using your Git client or Cloud9 IDE, add the local changes to the Git index, commit these changes with a message, and push our local changes to the repository.
 For example:

     ```bash
     git add -u